Namularbre/UdpSocketServer/README.md

 # UdpSocketServer

 This program listen on an ip for UDP message and print them.
-You can configure it to forward a message from an address to another, are blacklist a list of address.
+You can configure it to forward a message from an address to another, or blacklist a list of address.

 ## Build